-Animal protection activists expressed their disappointment on the lack of actions from CITES.
+Animal protection activists expressed their disappointment with the lack of actions from CITES.
 They also say Namibia interprets regulation loopholes in a way to justify the legality of the sale.

 US$392,000 for the sale of 57 wild elephants

-For the government of Namibia, the sale of the wild elephants were conducted between private parties and Namibia was not responsible for the future of the elephants sold.
+For the government of Namibia, this sale of wild elephants was conducted between private parties and Namibia was not responsible for the future of the elephants sold.